aeternity/Vanillae/docs/kek/README.md

 ![I can't make a diagram for this one, fellas.[^sponge]](./sponge.jpg)

 Keccak is a hashing algorithm used for the SHA-3 standard.
+[The NIST standard][nist-standard] is semi-readable math clownery.
+Hashing algorithms by nature have to be complicated and somewhat obfuscated, so this is kind of par for the course.

+I found [this lecture][german-lecture] and the [accompanying notes][german-lecture-notes] indispensable when writing kek.

-[The standard][nist-standard] is semi-readable math clownery.
-Hashing algorithms by nature have to be complicated and somewhat obfuscated.
-But, at the end of the day, all Keccak does is take in some input bits, process them in a deterministic way, and hand you output bits.
+At the end of the day, all Keccak does is take in some input bits, process them in a deterministic way, and hand you output bits.

 The goal of this document is just to explain what the processing steps are as straightforwardly as possible.